scheleaap/wmsnotes-desktop-and-server/README.md

 Features:
 * A hierarchy of notes and folders
-* Synchronization across desktop and Android phone
+* Synchronization across desktop and Android phone, enabling offline note editing
 * Note-taking in Markdown format
 * Image attachments